huggingface/transformers/docs/source/testing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using unique temporary files and directories are essential for parallel test running, so that the tests won't overwrite
 each other's data.
-Also we want to get the temp files and directories removed at the end of each test that created
+Also we want to get the temporary files and directories removed at the end of each test that created
 them.
 Therefore, using packages like ``tempfile``, which address these needs is essential.

-However, when debugging tests, you need to be able to see what goes into the temp file or directory and you want to
+However, when debugging tests, you need to be able to see what goes into the temporary file or directory and you want
-know it's exact path and not having it randomized on every test re-run.
+to know it's exact path and not having it randomized on every test re-run.

 A helper class :obj:`transformers.test_utils.TestCasePlus` is best used for such purposes.
 It's a sub-class of
 :obj:`unittest.TestCase`, so we can easily inherit from it in the test modules.